muratk5n/thirdwave/en/index.md

 ---

+There was some kind of DDos attack on Codeberg, the main site of this blog.
+The mirror is usually few days behind, and whenever there are problems I update the mirror immediately, if problems continue, will continue publishing on the mirror.
+FYI.

+---

 Al Jazeera: "Iran seized a tanker with Iraqi crude.. in retaliation for the confiscation last year of the same vessel and its oil by the United States"